judecoe/CMPINF0401-Extra-Credit/README.md

 ### GUI Design

-The application uses a JPanel with BorderLayout to organize the interface into distinct sections:
+The application uses a JPanel with BorderLayout to organize the interface into sections:

 - A dashboard for financial summaries.
 - A panel for adding new transactions.
 - A history panel to display past transactions.
 - A file operations panel for saving and loading data.

-Interactive components like JTextField, JComboBox, and JButton make the interface user-friendly.
+Components like JTextField, JComboBox, and JButton make the interface user-friendly.

 ### Transaction Management